tgadeliya/cityscapes_segmenation/README.md

 ## Simplest baseline
  ("images/histogram.png")
  pictures of classes
  Because I am using accuracy metric, it is easy to present the simplest baseline based on constant output.
-As we can see on histogram below, class 4 the most
+As we can see on   histogram above, class 4 the most frequent, so
-  Baseline = 4th_class_pixels / total_pixels =
+   Baseline = 31%

-## Improvements
+## Training strategy
+ Because there is heavy class unbalance it is good to start with training net to classify the most frequent classes and after that use _weights_ and _ignore_index_  parameters in loss function (CrossEntropyLoss()) to give a possibility for the net to learn scarse classes(signs, people, etc).